Common envelope evolution of eccentric binaries: Discussion

 \subsection{Comparison with eccentricities of observed post common envelope binaries}

-In most cases, the orbital eccentricity of observed post-CE binary systems that contain either SdB, SdO or WD components, were not measured (and in some cases the orbital are just assumed to be circular).
-However, when available, the data on the eccentricities of such systems show eccentricities comparable to those we find in our simulations in the range of a few 0.01 to 0.2, and in particular in cases of masses comparable to our cases \citep{1999Delfosse-eccentric-short-Mdward-WD,2005Edelmann-eccentric-short-sdBs, 2015Kawka-closesdBseccentric}.
+In most cases, the orbital eccentricity of observed post-CE binary systems that contain either SdB, SdO or WD components, was not measured (and in some cases the orbital are just assumed to be circular).
+However, when available, the data on the eccentricities of such systems show eccentricities comparable to those we find in our simulations in the range of a few 0.001 to 0.18 (a few with an upper boundary of up to 0.64) and in particular in cases of masses comparable to our cases, with the vast majority having $e<0.03$ \citep{1999Delfosse-eccentric-short-Mdward-WD,2005Edelmann-eccentric-short-sdBs, 2015Kawka-closesdBseccentric, 2021KruckowPotentialPCE}.